JordanYu4/Yelp-Helper/README.md

 ## Functionality & MVP

-In YelpAnalytics, users will be able to:
+In YelpHelper, users will be able to:

 - [ ] Search for a business by location and category, identical to the Yelp search function
 - [ ] Select the maximum distance they are willing to travel